Service Plugins

 Invoking Service Endpoints

-To invoke the endpoint defined in the previous section, you can use the PluginManager.callService() method.
-This method takes the endpoint name as the first argument, followed by one or more tags (or None) to optionaly filter on the Service that provides the endpoint, and then any arguments that need to be passed to the endpoint.
+PluginManager.callService() method.
+This method takes the endpoint name as the first argument, followed by one or more tags (or None to not filter) to optionally filter on the Service that provides the endpoint, and then any arguments that need to be passed to the endpoint.

-from acme.runtime.PluginSupport import plugin, Service, endpoint
+from acmecse.runtime.PluginSupport import plugin, Service, endpoint

 class MyService(Service):